One Last Time (Ariana Grande song): Background

-Grande came up with the idea of the music video and contacted Max Landis, known for his 2012 film Chronicle.
+Grande came up with the idea of the music video and contacted Max Landis, known for his and Josh Trank's 2012 film Chronicle.
 In an interview, Grande explained: "It's very unique, it's very different, I called Max [Landis] up and I said 'hey I want to do something that ends exactly like this' and I described the ending shot to him and then I said I also want it to be (a) one take [music video]… and I want the ending shot to look like this, And I described those two things to him and he’s like, 'wow, that's ambitious and it’s brave and it’s different, but let's try it".
 A day later, Grande discussed the video's concept and said that it was "the coolest concept ever and he killed it and it's very different.
 I'm very nervous about it because it's so unique and weird and I feel like brave and different, but it’s exciting".

 The music video was filmed in early January 2015 and it also stars Matt Bennett, who was also Grande's co-star from the Nickelodeon sitcom Victorious.
 Max Landis also confirmed that one of the voices of the news reporters in the beginning of the video was actress Elizabeth Gillies, who also co-starred in Victorious with Grande and Bennett.
-Gillies previously appeared Grande's music video for her single "Right There" (2013).
+Gillies previously appeared in Grande's music video for her single "Right There" (2013).
 Around that time, Max Landis revealed "One Last Time" as Grande's next single after tweeting, "Earth will pass catastrophically through the tail of the comet Eurydice in one week.
 Gather family and lovers close, one...last...time".
 The lyric video for "One Last Time" was released on Grande's official Vevo on February 6, 2015, at the same time it was announced that the music video was finished.
 On February 12, 2015, three days before the release of the music video, Grande released a teaser of the music video via Instagram.
 The music video was visually presented as a found footage, similar to Landis' previous work Chronicle.
 The "One Last Time" music video was released on February 15, 2015, on Vevo.
 It surpassed 100 million views on June 8, making it Grande's sixth Vevo-certified music video after "Love Me Harder".